Ault Alliance and Ecoark Holdi - GuruFocus.com

+BitNile.com to launch what it believes to be the first metaverse super-app that runs entirely in web browser with no pixel

-Ault+Alliance%2C+Inc. (NYSE American: AULT), a diversified holding company (“Ault Alliance”) and Ecoark Holdings, Inc. (“Ecoark”) (NASDAQ: ZEST) today reminded investors to participate in the online tour of its next-generation marketplace, BitNile.com, Inc., currently a subsidiary of Ault Alliance (“BitNile.com”).
-Ault and Ecoark previously+announced on February 9, 2023 that they have entered into a share exchange agreement whereby, upon closing, Ecoark will acquire 100% of the outstanding equity of BitNile.com.
+LAS VEGAS, Feb.
+28, 2023 (GLOBE NEWSWIRE) -- Ault Alliance, Inc. ( American: AULT), a diversified holding company (“Ault Alliance”) and Ecoark Holdings, Inc. (“Ecoark”) ( ZEST) today reminded investors to participate in the online tour of its next-generation marketplace, BitNile.com, Inc., currently a subsidiary of Ault Alliance (“BitNile.com”).
+Ault and Ecoark previously announced on February 9, 2023 that they have entered into a share exchange agreement whereby, upon closing, Ecoark will acquire 100% of the outstanding equity of BitNile.com.

 The tour is scheduled for today, February 28, 2023 at 3:00pm PT / 6:00pm ET and can be accessed by the following: